quaternionmedia/alfred/README.md

 >
 >  ~ Alfred Hitchcock

-Alfred is a video editor, designed for quick editing from anywhere, including mobile devices!
+Alfred is a video editor that works even without a server, designed for quick editing from anywhere, including mobile devices!

 Demo at [alfred.quaternion.media](https://alfred.quaternion.media)

-### requirements
+### install
 `pip3 install -r requirements.txt`

 ### dev
-`docker-compose up`

-and

-`python3 api.py`
+`./alfred dev`

 then open http://localhost:8000

+If the Dockerfiles need to be rebuilt: `./alfred dev --build`

+### production
+With a [traefik](https://containo.us/traefik/) instance running:
+`./alfred prod`